 Now that we’ve covered limited occupancies, let’s go over some of the best practices for enforcing these occupancy policies.
 While establishing and communicating these limitations can be challenging, it’s much more manageable when you do the following:

-Ensure FHA compliance
+1. Ensure fair housing compliance

-We mentioned the FHA earlier, but it’s important to reiterate its significance when setting occupancy limits.
-If you’re not careful, your limitations could be seen as discriminatory towards certain FHA-protected groups.
 For example, say a family of five applies for your two-bedroom rental, but you have a strict “two tenants per bedroom” policy.
-This could be seen as discrimination against families with children, who are protected under the FHA’s familial status category.
+The policy could be seen as discrimination against families with children, who are protected under the FHA’s familial status category.

 To avoid potential accusations of discrimination, include clear and reasonable justification for limited occupancy.
 We suggest doing the following when establishing your policy: